|COVID-19 Information Hotline|

 The river starts near Long Lamai and ends at the South China Sea at Baram.
 Marudi is situated about 100 kilometers inland of the river.
 Other towns and villages that sit along the Baram River (Batang Baram as locally known) are : Long Lama, Long Miri, Long Naah, Long Akah, Long Selatong, Long Apu, Long Palai, Long Silat, Long Tungan, Lio Mato, and finally Long Lamai.

 A river delta formation which formed an 'island' at the Baram rivermouth in the South China Sea has been called many names and its shape was constantly evolving.

 Quite a number of references online have mistaken the Baram River with the Miri River.
-They are completely separate rivers.
+This is inaccurate, as they are completely different rivers.